openstack-archive/senlin/doc/source/user/membership.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :program:`openstack cluster` command line also provides command
-:command:`cluster member del` to remove node(s) from a cluster.
+:command:`cluster members del` to remove node(s) from a cluster.
 In this case,
 you can use the name, the ID or the "short ID" to specify the node(s) and the
 cluster.
 The identifier specified must uniquely identifies a node or a cluster
 object, or else you will get an error message indicating that the request was
 rejected.
 The following command removes two nodes from a cluster::

-  $ openstack cluster member del --nodes node21,node22 webservers
+  $ openstack cluster members del --nodes node21,node22 webservers

 When performing this operation, Senlin engine will check if the specified
 nodes are actually members of the specified cluster.
 If any node from the